 Most people have never heard of Palmyra Atoll, but it is legally the only incorporated territory of the US.
 It has this status because of a quirk of history.
 When Hawaii gained statehood in 1959, Palmyra was part of the territory of Hawaii.
 The act of statehood, which admitted Hawaii to the union, explicitly excluded Palmyra from joining the rest of the Hawaiian Islands from becoming a state.
 I have searched high and low for an explanation as to why Palmyra was not included with Hawaii as a state, but I could never find a reason.

 Today Palmyra is owned by The Nature Conservancy and has no permanent human settlement.

 All other US territories today are unincorporated territories.
-They are not considered integral parts of the United States that the US has permanent sovereignty over.
+A such, they are not considered integral parts of the United States that the US has permanent sovereignty over.

-The other criterion which defines US territories are their organizational status.
+The other criterion which defines US territories is their organizational status.

 Organized territories are territories subject to an Organic Act, passed by congress, which establishes a government in the territory.

 Of the five populated territories in the United States, four of them have passed an Organic Act and are organized territories.
 They are (with date of organization):